4th Psychological Opertions Group (Airborne) Flag

 The 4th POG (A) is based at Fort Bragg, North Carolina and is a part of the 1st Special Forces Command (Airborne), under the United States Army Special Operations Command.
 The 4th POG was constituted 7 November 1967 in the Regular Army as Headquarters and Headquarters Company, 4th Psychological Operations Group.
 Activated 1 December 1967 in Vietnam.
 Inactivated 2 October 1971 at Fort Lewis, Washington.
 Activated 13 September 1972 at Fort Bragg

-The 3 Regional Support Battalions (RSB) are the 6th Psychological Operations Battalion (Airborne), which supports Europe (EUCOM), the 7th Psychological Operations Battalion (Airborne) which supports Africa (AFRICOM), and the 8th Psychological Operations Battalion, which supports the Middle East (CENTCOM). the 3rd Psychological Operations Battalion is the Dissemination Battalion.It provides the majority of media, whether it's broadcasting, posters, pamphlets or audio messages.
+The 5 Regional Support Battalions (RSB) are the 1st Psychological Operations Battalion (A), which supports Latin America, the southern hemisphere covered by Southern Command as well the region covered by Atlantic Command, the 5th Psychological Operations Battalion (Airborne), which supports the Pacific area covered by Pacific Command (PACOM, the 6th Psychological Operations Battalion (Airborne), which supports Europe (EUCOM), the 7th Psychological Operations Battalion (Airborne) which supports Africa (AFRICOM), and the 8th Psychological Operations Battalion, which supports the Middle East (CENTCOM). the 3rd Psychological Operations Battalion is the Dissemination Battalion.It provides the majority of media, whether it's broadcasting, posters, pamphlets or audio messages.
 The battalion can deploy with a non-linear editing system or a laptop system for more remote areas.